-I practise in England.
-Solicitors are not usually considered to be very exciting people.
-But back in the 1980s I hit on the idea that even life in a solicitor's office might be interesting to somebody, so I started to jot down my experiences.
-The outcome has been a series of (mainly) lighthearted articles in Solicitors Journal (where I have a regular back page column and have to date published more than 300 articles - well over half the length of "War and Peace") and other legal and non-legal publications elsewhere.
-Although I have written a lot for legal publications, I like to think hat the things I write are interesting even if you are not a lawyer
+I am a solicitor (one of the two main branches of the legal profession in England).
+Solicitors (approximately equivalent to attorneys if you are American) are not usually considered to be exciting people.
+But back in the 1980s I hit on the idea that even life in a solicitors' office might be interesting to somebody, so I started to jot down my experiences.
+The outcome has been a series of (mainly) lighthearted articles in Solicitors Journal (where I have a regular back page column) tracing the life and experiences of a jobbing solicitor.

 Much of my writing is not really legal writing - more writing for lawyers with occasional bits of law thrown in.
 I also write a fair amount of articles that have no bearing on the law at all.
 Poke around my website and find out.

 Read the articles in my website and (I hope) enjoy them.
 Click the link to send me comments.
 I will reply to you.
 If you want me to write for your publication, tell me, as I rather fancy the idea of giving up the day job and becoming a John Grisham or Scott Turow.